Bronzer Vs Highlighter

 Formula

-Highlighters are also available in multiple formulations like bronzers.
-You can choose from a powder, cream, and liquid highlighter.
+Highlighters are also available in multiple formulations, like bronzers.
+You can choose from a powder, cream, or liquid highlighter.
 Most highlighters have shimmer and glitter to add dimension to the face.

 Finish